mcanlas/presentation-slides/slides/from-kittens-to-cats.md

 ----

-- Also called providing "proof" or "evidence" with a **type class instance**
+- Also called providing "proof" or "evidence" to the compiler with a **type class instance**
 - Analogous to implementing an `abstract` `class`/`trait`

 ----